daveparsons.com DP Home feature story

 1944 Bill Watt and his future wife 1944 William Watt in military uniform

-Bill Watt and his wife Ruth Betts, in the mid 1940s.
+Bill Watt and his future wife, Ruth Betts, in South Africa, 1944.
 Lieutenant William Watt served 1942-45 during WWII in North Africa in the U.S. Army Air Forces Unit, 396th Bombardment Group, Air Transport Command in Morocco.
 Earning the rank of Captain, Bill, worked as a meteorologist while serving.

 DP Home | Feature | Gallery | About